In this recipe

 - Rinse the French press with boiling water and discard it.

 - Add your coffee grounds and pour in hot water.
-Close the lid, but donโt press the plunger yet.
+Want exact amounts of water and coffee?
+You’ll find them in the recipe card.
+Close the lid, but don’t press the plunger yet.

 - Froth your milk, add espresso to the cup, pour in the frothed milk, and top with cappuccino cream!

-- Add your ground coffee beans to the filter basket, but donโt pack it down.
+- Add your ground coffee beans to the filter basket, but don’t pack it down.
+See the recipe card for the right water-to-coffee ratio.

 - Assemble the pot and heat it up.
 Brew over medium heat.